Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 If software solutions do not work, hardware solutions yield consistent results regardless of your Android version or manufacturer's limitations.

-Introducing PLAUD: a device-based Solution
+Introducing Plaud: a device-based Solution

-Advantages of hardware recording
+Advantages of Hardware Recording

-The Plaud solution offers several benefits over software options:
+Plaud offers several benefits over software options:

 • No compatibility issues with any Android version